15/06/2017 0 Comments

 Toronto corporate events and more

-In addition to go-karting, 401 Mini-Indy Go-Karts offers a variety of corporate team building activities including glow in the dark mini-golf and cannonball war games.
+In addition to go-karting, 401 Mini-Indy Go-Karts offers a variety of corporate team building activities including glow in the dark mini-golf.
 Our location in Toronto is perfect for not just corporate events but also birthdays, bachelor parties, and other types of group gatherings of up to 50 people.
 Food and drink can also be provided in our large banquet hall.
 Contact us today to get a free quote for your upcoming event.